input-output-hk/theseus/Readme.md

         if daedalus.create_wallet(walletname, phrase)
             print("Created Wallet: {0}").format(wallet.dump())

+This will connect to a local instance on 127.0.0.1:8090 , if you want to control a remote installation you need to setup an SSH tunnnel like this before you start theseus.

+    ssh -Nv -L 127.0.0.1:8090:127.0.0.1:8090 user@remotehost.com

 **Is there documentation**

 Yes , there is inline documentation

      cd sphinx
      make html

-     <webbrowser> build/html/index.html
+ Your documentation will be viewable at ***sphinx/build/html/index.html***

- for more formats such as latex and pdf you can find the options at make help
+ Documentation can be output in other formats such as latex and pdf , run make help for details.

 **How is it distributed ?**